 Messina ⭐

-The Argentinean-born chef Mauricio Giovanini captains the kitchen of Messina, a restaurant that harmonizes European and Latin American gastronomy as well as the Mediterráneo (with nods to Lebanese cuisine as well) with mastery.
+The chef of Argentine origin, Mauricio Giovanini captains the stoves of Messina, a restaurant that harmonizes European and Latin American gastronomy as well as Mediterranean (eye, with nods also to Lebanese cuisine) with mastery.
 He is accompanied in this adventure by the excellent sommelier and head waitress Pía Ninci.

 Chef: Mauricio Giovanini and sommelier Pia Ninci.